Seán Mac Stíofáin: Leading the Provisional IRA

 Jailed in the Curragh prison, Mac Stíofáin immediately embarked on a hunger and thirst strike.
-He was taken to the Dublin Mater Hospital, from where an IRA unit, including two members disguised as priests, unsuccessfully tried to free him on 26 November 1972.
-After this, he was transferred to the Military Hospital of the Curragh, in County Kildare.
+He was taken to the Dublin Mater Hospital, from where an eight-man IRA unit, some disguised as priests and hospital workers, staged an unsuccessful attempt to free him on the evening of 26 November 1972.
+A policeman, two of the gunmen and two civilians were slightly injured in a brief exchange of shots in a hospital corridor, and seven men were detained.
+That night, a demonstration against his imprisonment grew from around 3,000 marchers into a crowd of some 6,000 gathered at the General Post Office on O'Connell Street, where marchers chanted "We want Sean out".
+After the failed rescue attempt, he was transferred to the Military Hospital of the Curragh, in County Kildare.
 He ended his thirst strike on 28 November.
 His hunger strike led to tumultuous scenes in Dublin and protests outside the Mater Hospital, where he was visited by the then Catholic archbishop of Dublin, Dermot Ryan, and his predecessor, John Charles McQuaid.

 After 57 days, he ended his strike when asked to do so by the IRA Army Council.
-Some have reported that council members Ruairí Ó Brádaigh and Dáithí Ó Conaill ordered him off the strike.
+Some have reported that council members Ruairí Ó Brádaigh and Dáithí Ó Conaill ordered him off the strike, arguing that it was "bringing the IRA into disrepute".
 However, Ó Brádaigh, by this time, had also been arrested.
 In fact, when he was transferred into the Glasshouse of the Curragh, Ó Brádaigh welcomed him.

-Following standard procedures, Mac Stíofáin lost his rank upon arrest and he never again regained his influence within the IRA after his release in April 1973.
+Following standard procedures, Mac Stíofáin lost his rank upon arrest.
+The Whitelaw talks proved to have been the high point of his leadership; his relations with fellow negotiators soured both before and after the meeting, and Martin McGuinness later described him as an "egomaniac" who expected undue deference from colleagues in Dublin, adding that although Mac Stíofáin had served a purpose, his position in the movement had become untenable by 1972.
+He never again regained his influence within the IRA after his release in April 1973, and was formally replaced as chief of staff by Seamus Twomey in March 1973.

+In March 2001, months before his death, it was reported that the tribunal investigating the Bloody Sunday killings was considering calling Mac Stíofáin as a witness, amid speculation among senior legal sources that he may also have held the position of the Provisional IRA's commanding officer in Derry in January 1972, when British paratroopers shot dead thirteen civil rights demonstrators.